Smart meter FAQs

 We’ll send you a survey once the installation is complete, so you can give us feedback on how you feel it all went (and hopefully tell us some nice things about your experience!).

-The Smart Metering Installation Code of Practice (SMICoP) is a set of rules and standards that make sure that you get a great experience and excellent service when you’re having your smart meter installed.
+The Smart Meter Installation Schedule (SMIS) is a set of rules and standards that make sure that you get a great experience and excellent service when you’re having your smart meter installed.

-At OVO, we've signed up to this code of practice (of course).
+At OVO, we've signed up to this schedule (of course).
 And we always ensure our engineers are fully trained, so they offer the best possible service.

-The code covers many parts of the installation process, like:
+The schedule covers many parts of the installation process, like:

 - Helping you understand how to use your smart equipment, so you can get the most from it